gcurrier/TemplateProject/README.md

 ## Current Progress
 * 2018-03-24:
-> Incorporated webpack, webpack-dev-server and type script successfully (along with a rudimentary application that can be used for
+1. Incorporated webpack, webpack-dev-server and type script successfully (along with a rudimentary application that can be used for testing.
-> testing.
-Also included is a means to lazy load designated modules, as well as incorporate required file assets (css, less, sass, xml,csv
-> files) and build the template "index.html" page during the build process.
+2. Included is a means to lazy load designated modules, as well as incorporate required file assets (css, less, sass, xml,csv files) and build the template "index.html" page during the build process.

 * 2018-03-25
-> Removed a few packages that did not appear to work as expected (in the context of other packages).
+1. Removed a few packages that did not appear to work as expected (in the context of other packages).
 For example, awesome-typescript-loader does not provide the chunk files with an ID during build time (the webpack.HashedModuleIdsPlugin is designed to do this when using ts-loader), so it was removed.
 Will use webpack-dev-server in favor of http-server (it just feels easier to configure).
-Additionally, the xml-loader package was shifted to the "dependencies" tree (as indicated by the package README).
+2. Additionally, the xml-loader package was shifted to the "dependencies" tree (as indicated by the package README).
 Activated Hot Module Replacement for use in development and added optimization steps (uglify and compression).

 ## Getting Started